1.0 - Introduction

 Watch our instructional video on creating custom roles or, alternatively read the steps listed below.

-Step 3: Click on 'Access Roles'.
+Step 3: Click on 'Access Roles' to view your access role settings.

 7.0 - Editing member access roles

-Step 2: Go to 'Members and access'.
+Step 2: In the left-hand menu, go to 'Members and Access'.

 8.0 - Deleting member access roles